Gritting: frequently asked questions

 How do I know if my road or route to work is gritted?

-The roads on the primary salting network are shown on the attached map.
+The roads on the primary salting network can be found here.

 Are you responsible for all roads in Devon?

 No. Torbay Council and Plymouth City Council maintain the roads in their areas.
-The motorway and trunk roads (which includes the M5, A30, A303, A35 and A38) are maintained by Highways England.
+The motorway and trunk roads (which includes the M5, A30, A303, A35 and A38) are maintained by National Highways.
 We are responsible for 13,000km or 8,000 miles of road in Devon.

 Do you know where the gritters are and where they have been?